Last Updated on

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Wanting to start the new year out with a bang, and with this cocktail packing a punch, we figured this would be a great way to celebrate.
+This French 75 recipe is simple and easy!
 Since we are starting a new year, we wanted to make a variation of this classic cocktail, and felt the pomegranate juice gave it a different flair.

 Here are some beautiful champagne goblets: